endlessm/eos-knowledge-lib/docs/framework/tutorial/shard.md

 ---
 short-description: Refining and packaging the downloaded content ...
-# Creating a shard #
+# Creating shards #

 In this section, we'll view the blog posts we've ingested in the previous section, and make some improvements to our ingester.
 We'll add some customizations to the visual theme, and make sure videos are downloaded for offline viewing too.
-Then we will package the hatch for distribution, in an archive format called a "shard".
+Then we will package the hatch for distribution, in an archive format called a "shard", and create a second shard that determines how our content is organized in the app.

 We'll use Hatch Previewer to view the blog posts.
 If you haven't installed it yet, check how to do so in the [Install](tutorial/install.md#installing-hatch-previwer) section.